T. Nelson Downs: Biography

 In 1912, at the age of 42, Downs decided to retire in Iowa.
 After moving back to Marshalltown, he rarely left the area.
 Not quite comfortable with idle retirement, Downs kept busy by opening a vaudeville house on Main Street, a few blocks from his own home at 7 South 3rd Avenue.
 He also sold a line of magic equipment.
 Many visitors, other magicians, streamed to his home to share gossip and the latest tricks as well as to brush elbows with the famous sleight of hand artist.
 The most famous of these visitors included Chung Ling Soo (William Robinson) and Dai Vernon.

 Downs was a friend with the magician Harry Houdini, however, both were involved in an intense rivalry in private.
 Houdini had stated that Downs had operated a "fake magic shop" and was in trouble with the federal government for a "swindle."
 By 1896, Downs had campaigned against spiritualism, this was before Houdini's crusade against fraudulent spiritualists.
 In his letters, Downs claimed to have performed a stage escape from handcuffs several years before Houdini.
 He also took issue with Houdini's self-advertisement.

+After the death of the famous Harry Houdini, Downs had an unknown affair with Harry’s wife, Bess Houdini.
+This fact had never been revealed until this page was edited by a descendant who confirmed it to be true.

 Downs wrote several books on magic before and after his retirement.
 His first book, Modern Coin Manipulation, was published in 1900 and is still issued in reprints today.
 His other books include Tricks with Coins (1902) and The Art of Magic (1909).